-It’s one of those business concepts, that people are aware of, but it’s rarely at the front of the strategic thinking of most businesses.
+It’s one of those business concepts people are aware of, but it’s rarely top of mind in.
 That’s especially true in e-Commerce.
 Most e-Commerce businesses don’t have a clear competitive position.
 So even if you’ve just started to think about competitive advantage, you’ve got a head start on most of other online sellers.

-For us, it’s part of the basics of getting e-Commerce right.
+For us, it’s part of the basics of e-Commerce.

 The basics of e-Commerce

-But, within that first question, there’s an implied extra question, that’s super important.
-If you’ve read any of our marketing guides, you’ll know what you always need to start with the consumer.
-You always need to start with what consumers want and need.
+But, within that first question, there’s an implied extra question.
+If you’ve read any of our marketing guides, you know you always start with the customer.
+You always start with what customers want and need.

-So, in fact, it’s not just what are you going to sell, but who’s going to buy it?
-Because, your first source of e-Commerce competitive advantage is really how well you understand and can meet the needs of your potential customers.
+So, in fact, it’s not just what you’re going to sell, but who’s going to buy it?
+Because, your first source of e-Commerce competitive advantage comes from how well you understand the needs of customers.

 E-Commerce competitive advantage #1 - Know your customers

-Most of these are targeted at newcomers to e-Commerce.
-You can learn a lot from looking at the questions they ask, and the store websites they ask for feedback on.
+Most are targeted at e-Commerce newcomers.
+You can learn a lot from the questions they ask, and the store websites they ask for feedback on.

-Because, the number one thing that newcomers to e-Commerce seem to get wrong is not thinking about the customer.
+Because, the number one thing newcomers get wrong is not thinking about the customer.

 You see many people set up an online stores in a popular category like fashion or homewares.
-But then, they post on these forums saying they are getting no sales.
+But then, they post on these forums saying they’re getting no sales.
 And when you look, it’s clear they’ve just copied other sites in the category.
-There’s nothing that stands out about them for their audience.
-Which is why they are getting no sales.
+There’s nothing that stands out about them.
+Which is why there’s no sales.

 Or the other common story is when someone has come up with an idea for a product or service.
 So, they’ve set up a store to sell it.
-And again, they post saying no sales.
-And it’s obvious, they haven’t given any though to who their potential customer is, and what they might need.
+Again, they post saying no sales.
+And it’s obvious, they haven’t thought about their potential customer, and what they might need.